 Of the two cameras under consideration, the Panasonic G90 features a Four Thirds sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 276 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 1.0.
 The sensor in the G90 has a native 4:3 aspect ratio, while the one in the A7 III offers a 3:2 aspect.

 With 24MP, the A7 III offers a higher resolution than the G90 (20.2MP), but the A7 III nevertheless has larger individual pixels (pixel pitch of 5.94μm versus 3.34μm for the G90) due to its larger sensor.
 However, the G90 is a somewhat more recent model (by 1 year and 1 month) than the A7 III, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the G90 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A7 III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.